×

 You can, however, save money through buying lesson times in bulk, as some instructors will offer a packaged set of hours for a discounted price.

-According to the DVSA, it takes the average person 45 hours in lessons to pass their test, along with an additional 20 hours of private practice.
+According to the DVSA, it takes the average person 45 hours of lessons to pass their test, along with an additional 20 hours of private practice.

-However, it’s important to understand that everyone has a different amount of hours they need to pass their driving test – some may take less than 45 hours of lessons, some might need more.
+However, it’s important to understand that everyone has a different number of hours they need to pass their driving test – some may take fewer than 45 hours of lessons, some might need more.

 Before hitting the roads in a practical test capacity, your theory test must be passed.